Doctors call this “cryotherapy.” They use super-cold liquid nitrogen to remove the skin tag. It will fall off about 10-14 days after the treatment.

 Cutting off any growth increases your risk of infection, especially if the tool you use isn’t properly sanitized.
 You can also create a permanent scar where the mole once was.
 Another risk of removing a mole yourself is that you can’t tell if a mole is cancerous.
 A mole could be melanoma.

-Can I remove a mole myself?
+Can I freeze a mole off?